 Nanna Lüth works as artist/mediator and is engaged into the expansion of inclusive and deconstructive pedagogical practices.
 From 2008 to 2012 she was responsible for the gallery education at the Edith Russ Haus for Media Art in Oldenburg.
 In 2012 she co-initiated the Salon for Critical Art Mediation in Berlin.
 2012-13, she was a member of a research team at the ZHdK Zurich, which focused on the representation of gallery education in museums of contemporary art.
 Since November 2013, she teaches as Junior Professor for Art Didactics/Gender Studies at the University of the Arts Berlin.

-In the end, one could speculate upon, which situations and mentalities are favorable or disadvantageous for the institutionalization of such a (self)critical education.
+Wiebke and I will conclude by speculating upon which situations and mentalities are favourable or disadvantageous for the institutionalization of such a (self)critical education.

 Sheila Grandison is an art psychotherapist with over 20 years experience working in NHS adult mental health.
 She is currently based in Newham where she is Lead Art Psychotherapist and Head of Arts Therapies at the Specialist Psychotherapy Resource Unit, East London NHS Foundation Trust.
 Her specialist area is psychosis and trauma.
 Since 2008 she has worked in partnership with Community Learning, Tate Modern, on projects related to social justice, mental health and art.
 She is a founder member of ISPS UK (International Society for Psychological and Social Approaches to Psychosis) and is an Hon.
 Lecturer in the School of Health Studies, City University.